Our Physical Therapy Services

 Athletic Performance Conditioning

-One of the great advantages Pick PT’s Idaho Falls location is that it is located within a fitness and performance gym.
+One of the great advantages Pick PT’s Idaho Falls location is that it is located at a sports fitness and performance gym.
 This means that we easily have access to world-class fitness and conditioning equipment.
 Dr. Pickering and our other physical therapists can help athletes improve their overall sports performance.
 We can also develop a training regiment to build and strengthen our patients.
 We cannot entirely prevent but our athletic conditioning programs can reduce the likelihood of injuries later.
 The therapists at Pick PT are anxious to help you set and attain specific athletic goals that meet the needs and demands of your specific sport and position.
 Some of the most common improvements we see are with stability, speed and agility.

 The time and what a person does after a surgery occurs is important.
 It’s important that proper therapy happens to help the body appropriately recover.
 If it doesn’t it could negatively impact other portions of the body.
 Therapy after surgery helps improve blood circulation which is a great tool to aid with proper healing.
 Having decent circulation to the repaired area can also reduce inflammation which can cause pain and other issues.
 Regaining mobility and muscle function is also a top priority after surgery.
 Your therapist may request access to imaging that has been done before and after the procedure in order to better know exactly what exercises and stretches will benefit you.
 Regardless of which area of the body was operated on, your therapist will most likely focus on core exercises, because whenever a muscle is compromised it is important to have a strong core so you do not end up overcompensating and pulling other muscles as a result.